-Combing through the Dayton Daily News archive revealed hundreds of sledding photos from the past decade.
+Combing through our archives revealed hundreds of sledding photos from the past decade.

 The most popular place in the Dayton area seems to be Community Golf Course in Kettering, where hundreds of kids flock at the first sign of ground-covering snow.

-Hidden behind Kettering Middle School off of Glengarry Dr. and Stroop Rd. is a beautiful sledding secret.
+Hidden behind Kettering Middle School off Glengarry Drive and Stroop Road is a beautiful sledding secret.
 The Indian Riffle Park hill is more of a mound, giving sliders more than one side to slide down.
 No obstacles with pretty smooth rides.

-Five Rivers MetroParks has three locations with sledding areas.
+Five Rivers MetroParks has three locations with recommended sledding areas.

 The sledding hill is located along the dam in the West Park.
 It's steep, but there's lots of room to have multiple launches for races or stunt competitions.
 Use the 100 E. National Rd. entrance (US 40 at St. Rte 48) and follow the park road to the right for parking.

-Grass turf, bumpy and no obstacles with a gentle grade makes for safe but long distance sledding.
+Grass turf, bumpy and no obstacles with a gentle grade makes for safe but long-distance sledding.
 The entrance is located on the east side of Brown School Road, south of US 40.
 This hill offers a smooth/bumpy ride down a slope of 30 degrees with a 400 to 500 foot run.
-Taylorsville MetroPark's Sledding Hill's entrance is on east side of Brown School Rd., south of US 40.
+Taylorsville MetroPark's Sledding Hill's entrance is on east side of Brown School Road, south of US 40.

-⛄️ Wright Memorial Park, 2380 Memorial Rd., Wright-Patterson Air Force Base, Dayton
+2380 Memorial Road, Wright-Patterson Air Force Base, Dayton

 The hill is an area favorite.
-Located off of Route 444 on Kaufman Avenue next to Wright Patterson Air Force Base, this hill has great access and parking.
+Located off Route 444 on Kauffman Avenue next to Wright-Patterson Air Force Base, this hill has great access and parking.
 The designated sledding area is a grass surface ranging from smooth to bumpy.
 The slope is approximately 40 degrees with a lengthy run of about 700 to 800 feet.
 Many great spots act as ramps for those who like catching air.
-The only real obstacles are trees, but they're at the top of the hill -- well out of the way of a good run.
+The only real obstacles are trees, but they're at the top of the hill — well out of the way of a good run.

-⛄️ Germantown MetroPark, 6206 Boomershine Rd., Germantown (just north of Manning Road)
+6206 Boomershine Road, Germantown (just north of Manning Road)